voipme2/trials-stats/README.md

     node app.js <gamertag> <character_index>

 Character index is zero-based.
 So, the character at the top of your list in Destiny is the 0 one.

-#### TODO

-* get Elos working (almost there)
-* pretty print the results instead of plopping them in a file
-* specify the output type (json, csv...?)
+Once you've run that, you can get the Elo and Light stats.

+    node elo-light.js <gamertag>